gtancev/gtancev.github.io/_projects/2025-01-30-digital-manufacturing.md

 </figure>
 </center>

-The objective of this endeavour was to scrutinise and digitalise the manual processes and to leverage the available data to cultivate a culture of data-driven pharmaceutical manufacturing.
+The objective of this endeavour was to scrutinize and digitalize the manual processes and to leverage the available data to cultivate a culture of data-driven pharmaceutical manufacturing.
 This culminated in the establishment of a **digital hub**.

 <!-- <div class="gallery" data-columns="1">
     <img src="/images/projects/digital-manufacturing/digital_hub.png">